qiuosier/Aries/docs/outputs.md

 # Outputs and Logging
-The Aries outputs module provides classes and methods for logging and capturing outputs from python function or method.
+The `Aries.output` module provides classes and methods for configuring logging and capturing outputs from python function or method.

 ## Logging Configurations
-The `Aries.output` module provide classes for configuring python logging in a few lines.

 To configure logging, simply call `LoggingConfig.enable()` as follows:
 ```
 import logging